 My parents are Steve & Linda and I have a sister, Becky, and a charming niece, Briella.
 Much to people’s surprise, I never lived on a farm while growing up, but I am only one generation removed from dairy farming on both sides of my family.
 I do consider myself closely related to the agricultural industry as I have worked on my uncle’s dairy farm.
 I have also enjoyed helping my friends back home with their dairy production, sweet corn production, and maple syrup production.
 Making maple syrup has been, by far, the most rewarding experience for me.
 The process of making the syrup is one that allows you to work with others, enjoy nature, and see “sweet” results.

-I look forward to working in the Sauk Prairie School District and encourage any and all community members to check out this website for updated information regarding our program and activities.
+I look forward to continue working in the Sauk Prairie School District and encourage any and all community members to check out this website for updated information regarding our program and activities.